 What is black lead I hear you ask?
 It’s basically a black liquid stove polish that protects the iron against rust and gives the fireplace an even gun-metal colour.
 Don’t worry it no longer contains lead!

 There are pros and cons to both options and some of it’s down to personal taste.
-However, if your fireplace is so thick with paint it’s spoiling the cast iron detail it’s best to strip it back when restoring an iron fireplace.
+However, if your fireplace is so thick with paint it’s spoiling the cast iron detail it’s best to strip it back when restoring it.

 See my House Tour photos to see my restored fireplaces in my house.